 Much of the City of Los Angeles is built within old flood plains and mountains or adjacent to the Pacific Ocean.
 The City is developed with dense centers of population near public transportation hubs and major job centers, connected by lower density, predominantly residential neighborhoods.
 Most of the flat lands of the City have been developed with some urbanized land use.
-Remaining undeveloped land tends to be concentrated within floodplains or along steep hillside and drainage water courses which typically have been designated as public park land, recreational, flood control or low intensity uses, consistent with State law.
-Vulnerability to fire and flood has increased as development has encroached into remaining undeveloped areas.
+Remaining undeveloped land tends to be concentrated within floodplains or along steep hillside and drainage water courses which typically have been designated for public park land, recreational, flood control infrastructure or low intensity uses, consistent with State law.
+Because vulnerability to fire and flood increases when development expands into remaining undeveloped areas the City promotes an infill smart growth strategy as outlined in the Framework Element.
+The City also employs additional strategies to protect individuals in hazard areas.
+These existing strategies are detailed below.